Skip to content

 Superset end-user Accesses the Superset web UI and API Untrusted — no operator interaction

-Key assumption: Granting create or update on any Superset CRD — parent or child — is equivalent to granting the ability to create Pods, Deployments, Services (including NodePort and LoadBalancer if cluster policy allows), ConfigMaps, ServiceAccounts, Ingresses, HTTPRoutes, NetworkPolicies, HorizontalPodAutoscalers, PodDisruptionBudgets, and ServiceMonitors in that namespace, including choosing container images, commands, arguments, environment variables, volumes, and ServiceAccount references.
+Key assumption: Granting create or update on the Superset CRD is equivalent to granting the ability to create Pods, Deployments, Services (including NodePort and LoadBalancer if cluster policy allows), ConfigMaps, ServiceAccounts, Ingresses, HTTPRoutes, NetworkPolicies, HorizontalPodAutoscalers, PodDisruptionBudgets, and ServiceMonitors in that namespace, including choosing container images, commands, arguments, environment variables, volumes, and ServiceAccount references.
 This is inherent to the Kubernetes operator pattern and is not a vulnerability.

 Security Model

-The operator enforces a strict separation between production and development modes:
+The operator enforces a strict separation between hardened modes (Production and Staging) and Development:

-Dev mode is intentionally less secure.
+Development mode is intentionally less secure.
 It exists for local development with Kind or Minikube where secret management infrastructure is not available.
-This is not a vulnerability — it is a documented design decision.

 Secret Handling